 Our thanks go to our special guests and partners, Commissioner for Children and Young People - Colin Pettit, City of Stirling, Herbert Bropho, Neil Coyne, Middn Marr Dreaming dance troupe, Mark Cometti, Des Headland, Janine Freeman MLA, Jungle George, TADWA, Follow the Dream, Recreation Western Australia, Police Community Engagement Division.
 We appreciate their continued support!

 This morning was the first Whole School Assembly for the year.
 We were very lucky to have Channel 10 Eyewitness News and The Project presenter, Narelda Jacobs as special guest.
-Narelda gave a very inspirational talk about her journey to achieve her dream job and the importance of persistance and never giving up.
+Narelda gave a very inspirational talk about her journey to achieve her dream job and the importance of persistence and never giving up.

 Certificates of Academic Excellence for 2018 were presented to the Top 3 students in each year group.
 The new Head Boy and Head Girl for 2019 were named and took their Oath of Office and Year 12 Student Councillors were also announced.
 Congratulations to all of our award winners and Student Council on your wonderful achievements.